GmodNET/GmodDotNet/docfx_project/lua-api/dotnet.md

 ## Functions

 ### load(string)
-Loads a GmodDotNet module by its name.
+Loads a GmodDotNet module by its name or absolute path.

 ##### Declaration
 ```lua